CloudBoost/developers/en/DataStorage/getstarted.md

 If you want to learn more about Queries, Check out the query section here.

 #####What's next?
-TODO : [Add a link to the next post.]
+TODO : [Add a link to the next post]